1jour1vin

 Nose

-Rich with woody and iodine notes, good freshness that lingers in a long finish.
+Rich with woody and briny notes, with a pleasant freshness that lingers into a long finish

 Serve